gobuffalo/packr/v2/README.md

 #### Can `packr-v1.x` read the new format?

 No, it can not.
 Because of the way the new file format works porting it to `packr-v1.x` would be difficult.
-PR's are welcome though. :)
+PRs are welcome though. :)

 #### Can `packr-v2.x` read `packr-v1.x` files?